Firewall defined

 Business data

-It’s not just individuals’ data which needs protecting.
+It’s not just individuals’ data that needs protecting.
 Many businesses are seeing an increase in employees accessing sensitive information from increasingly less secure locations.
-When everything was centralised, it was easier to invest in security features for your network; now there’s no guarantee where employees are accessing the work system from, and also a number of more inventive ways for cybercriminals to try and steal it.
+When everything was centralised, it was easier to invest in security features for your network.
+Now, there’s no guarantee where employees are accessing the work system from, and also a number of more inventive ways for cybercriminals to try and steal it.

 How does a firewall work?